SlothFriend/CarND-Term1-P5/README.md

 ##### Spatial Features

 Spatial features are essentially the pixel values themselves.
-The image is resized and flattened out, and these values are used directly in our "signature."
-I used RGB values for this feature-set.
+The image is resized and flattened out, and these values are used directly in the "signature."
+I used RGB images for this feature-set.

 ##### Color Histogram Features